Filter your agenda by the key pillars that IT executives must master to execute at a high level.

 CIOs have been asked to develop metrics and set goals that lay out their digital business journey and sharpen expected business outcomes.
 This session will review how PPM leaders can: • Assess the degree of progress in delivering digital business. • Demonstrate leading indicators of changes in performance that can be reflected in enterprise business performance KPIs.

 What are some of the use cases for AI in recruiting?
 Can we improve recruiting efficiency and effectiveness by using AI?
 Will we be increasing bias by using AI to rank or choose candidates?
 What kinds of solutions can be found on the market?
 How can we go about evaluating their capabilities?
-In this Ask The Analyst session, we will focus on these and similar questions.
+In this Ask The Expert session, we will focus on these and similar questions.

 The IT funding model is broken.
 CIOs find product-aligned teams faster, more iterative and better at managing uncertainty.
 Business unit leaders devote a growing share of their budgets to technology.
 Yet, CFOs still want the apparent certainty and cost control of project-based funding.
 This session will show how leading CIOs moved technology funding from rigid project-based models to product-level funding that promotes innovation, continuous delivery and close stakeholder engagement.